A Wellington to Auckland road trip was one of the best things I did while travelling New Zealand!

 Once you’re in Rotorua, I recommend you take the opportunity to do as many activities as you can!

-There’s a lot to do, such as luging, zorbing and checking out the Maori village.
+There’s a lot to do, such as luging, zorbing and learning more about Maori culture by visiting a Maori village.
 Also, try to adapt to the smell of eggs as quickly as you can, but that will be the first thing you notice when you step out of the car!

 This was one of my favourite parts of the drive from Wellington to Auckland!
 The views as you drive towards the Coromandel Peninsula are just epic!